MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-news-site.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
-description: "In this article, you will learn how to specify a site as an official/authoritative organization news site."
+description: "In this article, you'll learn how to specify a site as an official or authoritative organization news site."
 ---

 # Create an organization news site